Responsible investing

 Through integration

-We adapt
+We adapt and we are evidence-based

-We work to ensure our priorities continue to align with our members’ best financial interests through time and we scan the horizon so we are aware of issues that will become prominent in the future.
+We work to ensure our priorities continue to align with our members’ best financial interests through time and we scan the horizon so we are aware of issues that will become prominent into the future.

 We are transparent